-“If Empire City continues to improve as rapidly in the future, it will certainly be the ‘Boss Town’ of the Southwest.”
+“If Empire City continues to improve as rapidly in the future, it will certainly be the ‘Boss Town’ of the Southwest.” — The Mining Echo, 1877

-It’s growth was so quick that it inspired the Topeka Daily Commonwealth to comment:
+Its growth was so quick that it inspired the Topeka Daily Commonwealth to comment:

-“Such a motley collection of houses, men and women…The town looked as though it had been heaved up by volcanic convulsions.
-Houses had been erected with no regard to architectural beauty, regularity of line or locality.
-The streets are as crooked as illicit distilleries, and from morning till night they are filled with people and teams.
+“Such a motley collection of houses, men and women…The town looked as though volcanic convulsions had heaved it up.
+Houses had been erected with no regard to architectural beauty, the regularity of line, or locality.
+The streets are as crooked as illicit distilleries, and from morning till night, they are filled with people and teams.
 Saloons and gambling houses are the most frequent objects.
 Gambling quarters are in such great demand that several members of the profession are compelled to conduct their operations in the open streets.”

 “The principal thoroughfare was known as Red Hot Street.
 It became so true to the name that all legitimate businesses withdrew and left the street to saloons, gamblers, and dance halls.
 For several months the orgies that held sway on Red Hot Street were perhaps never exceeded in any other frontier mining camp.”